 ii.
-Appropriate Documentation Document ation Reference Certification #1 Certification #2 Certification #3 a. the rate certification must include a description of the withhold arrangement.
-An adequate description includes at least the following: the time period of the arrangement, if different than the rating period and the purpose of the arrangement (e.g. specified activities, targets, performance measures, or quality-based outcomes, • • N/A • etc.). ii. a description of the total percentage of the certified
+Appropriate Documentation Documentation Reference Certification #1 Certification #2 Certification #3 a. the rate certification must include a description of the withhold arrangement.
+An adequate description includes at least the following: the time period of the arrangement, if different than the rating period and the purpose of the arrangement (e.g. specified activities, targets, performance measures, or quality-based outcomes, etc.). a description of the total • • N/A • capitation rates being withheld through withhold arrangements.